About - Staff Member - Dean C. Garfield

 He received a joint degree from New York University School of Law and the Woodrow Wilson School of Public Administration and International Affairs at Princeton University.
 He was a Ford-Rockefeller as well as a Root-Tilden-Snow scholar.

-ITI Blog articles by Dean C. Garfield
+Blog Posts by Dean C. Garfield